16 Content Marketing Quotes & Stats to Inspire and Evolve Your Strategy

 “Don’t tell customers your stuff will make them smart, capable, and good.
 Tell them they are already smart, capable, and good.” – Tamsen WebsterDon't tell customers your stuff will make them smart, capable, and good.
 Tell them they are already smart, capable, and good. @tamadear Click To Tweet

-Tamsen Webster explained, with the gripping story of Florence Nightingale, that if you want your customers to read your content, accept it, and buy what you are selling (literally) you shouldn’t start out by telling them what they need to change.
+With the gripping story of Florence Nightingale, Tamsen Webster explained that if you want your customers to read your content, accept it, and buy what you are selling (literally), you shouldn’t start by telling them what they need to change.

 “Talk to 1 person at a time.
 More specific = more relatable” – Ann HandleyTalk to 1 person at a time. more specific = more relatable @annhandley Click To Tweet

 Back it up with some numbers.

 It is advisable to have a few content marketing statistics back in the office with you.
 Numbers are often the best way to get your point across when you need to prove something to yourself or higher-ups.

 “15-40 characters [subject line] has the highest CTRs in SERPs” – Ian ClearyA heading with 15 - 40 characters has the highest CTRs in SERPs @IanCleary Click To Tweet